 In an insightful article by CFD Engine, 12 industry experts shared their views and opinions of the CFD industry, highlighting areas where innovation is currently being restricted and engineers are being held back.
 The responses are extremely useful for CFD software vendors such as Envenio, raising valid points from the 'front line' of simulation.

 In this blog, we select a few of the key themes highlighted in the article, and explain how is tackling CFD industry limitations by providing a workable, affordable, and accessible solutions via the cloud-based, on-demand CFD platform, EXN/Aero.
-Don't forget, if you're experiencing limitations in your own simulations, why not get in touch?
+If you'd like to find out more about the fundamentals of CFD, check out our Essential Guide to CFD Simulations.

 - John Chawner, President of Pointwise, highlights that most estimates currently rank preprocessing as consuming some 60-80% of an engineer's time when it comes to applied CFD.